-The Board of Management of HORNBACH HOLDING AG consists of two members.
-The composition and areas of responsibility of the Board of Management can be found on Page 14 of this report.
 The Board of Management has a self-imposed Code of Procedure.
 The management of the company's business is the joint responsibility of all of its members.
 Compliance activities to ensure that the company adheres to laws, legal requirements and its own internal guidelines represent a key management task.
 The Board of Management usually meets once a week, or on an ad-hoc basis when necessary.